‘What is the divorce rate in the United States’ or ‘what is the divorce rate in America’ are some of the most googled questions about divorce.

 One of the deal killers could be someone who drinks too much, who participates in drug use, who lies, betrays you during the dating phase of the relationship, maybe you’ll say that someone who has kids would never work for you, or someone that doesn’t want children would never work for you.

 Now if you look at the above, and there are many more deal killers for some people it might be religion, other people that they can’t handle their money well, but if you look at all of these lists that I encourage my clients to create on their own, and you’re dating someone that has one, two or three of the deal killers, you only have two options, one would be to tell that person they need to clean up their act before you marry them, or two you end the relationship now.
-This one step right here would deeply decrease the number of people going through a divorce in our society today.
+This one step right here would deeply decrease the divorce rate in America today.

 3. Any active addiction is going to destroy the chances of a healthy marriage

 We need to take responsibility, self-responsibility if we are struggling with gambling, food, nicotine, drugs, alcohol, sex… If we have any dependency or addiction whatsoever, we should not marry until we’ve cleaned up our act.
 And if you have a partner, that struggles with any of the above, just re-read.
 Number one.
 You need to set boundaries that the person must heal first, before marriage.